Strategic Proposal · v2 · For Mindlink · April 2026

 Current sprint + 2–3 weeks

-• Build all features as planned (projects, quotations, packages, freelancers)
+• Build all features as planned (projects, quotations, packages, freelancers, client portal basic)

 • Basic quoting + invoicing (Bookem-level)